 - You’ve been diagnosed with Amyotrophic Lateral Sclerosis (ALS) and have or are currently receiving Railroad Disability Annuity checks or Social Security Disability Insurance (SSDI) or,

-- You have a condition called “end-stage renal disease” (ESRD) and you, your parent, or your spouse has paid all their Medicare taxes within a sufficient time period.
-ESRD refers to a case where one’s kidneys no longer work properly and one requires a kidney transplant or dialysis in order to continue living.
+- You have a condition called “end-stage renal disease” (ESRD), and you, your parent, or your spouse has paid all their Medicare taxes within a sufficient time period.
+ESRD refers to a case where one’s kidneys no longer work properly and requires a kidney transplant or dialysis to continue living.

 What Medicare Covers?

 First, it is important to realize that there are different parts of Medicare for your aging parent: